 Trees on your property – pruning or removing

 Trees located on private land generally require Council consent to prune or remove.
-Council's Tree Management DCP (PDF 563.5KB) (updated 11 February) sets out the controls relating to what work does or does not require consent, please also refer to our frequently asked questions for more information.
+Council's Tree Management Development Control Plan (DCP) (PDF 657.9KB) sets out the controls relating to what work requires consent.

 Tree permit application

-A tree works permit is required for most trees unless covered above or where the works to the tree/s is an exempt activity, see below:
+A tree works permit is required for most trees unless it is one of the exempt activities:

-- The pruning of deadwood that does not have hollows or provide habitat for native fauna.
+- The pruning of deadwood.
+The deadwood must not have hollows or provide habitat for native fauna

-Complete the tree works application form (PDF 295.5KB) and lodge the application form on our online self-service website:
+- Complete the tree works application form (PDF 246.5KB)

 Lodging a tree permit application requires a fee to paid.
 Refer to Council's fees and charges.

-Development consent is to be required for works to or removal of trees only in the following circumstances:
+Development consent is to be required for works to trees in the following circumstances:

-- Removal of trees identified on the Inner West Council heritage trees list (PDF 146.8KB).
+- Removal of trees is identified on the Inner West Council heritage trees list (PDF 146.8KB).